Varsity (rowing regatta): 1960–present

-In the 1960s the role of the parent societies, the student corporations, started to change.
-This affected the rowing clubs heavily.
-Stand-alone rowing clubs were founded, without a student corporation as a parent.
-These rowing clubs could not join the KNSRB, but needed representation.
-Thus, on the initiative of the KNSRB, all student rowing clubs started the NSRF (Nederlandse Studenten Roeifederatie (Dutch Student Row Federation).
-KNSRB clubs became a member of both organisations.
+In the 1960s the role of the parent societies, the student corporations, changed.
+Independent rowing clubs were founded, without a student corporation as a parent.
+These rowing clubs were not allowed to join the KNSRB, but needed representation.
+Therefore, at the initiative of the KNSRB, all student rowing clubs formed the NSRF (Nederlandse Studenten Roeifederatie (Dutch Student Row Federation).
+KNSRB clubs became members of both organisations.

-In 1973 the KNSRB clubs decided that all NSRF clubs should be able to participate in the Varsity.
+In 1973, the KNSRB clubs decided that all NSRF clubs should be able to participate in the Varsity.
 This led to major changes in the race.
 For the first time since 1914, qualifications were necessary.
-The big culture difference between the new and the old clubs proved to be a difficult challenge for both worlds.
+The big culture difference between the new and the old clubs proved to be a difficult challenge for both sides.
 New clubs did not like the distance and distinctive race rules.
 They also objected to the traditional fighting and brawling between KNSRB club members.
 KNSRB members showed their disappointment by wearing black belts during the first 'joined' Varsity.
 Since then the relationship normalised, although many KNSRB members misbehaved when a non-KNSRB club, Orca, won the varsity in 1980.

-Somewhere in the 1970s club members of Laga, Aegir, Skadi and Njord began to brawl earlier in the rowing season for the supposed victory in the Varsity.
-During this 'kipvechten' (chicken fighting) a (frozen) chicken would hang from the ceiling in Njord's boathouse.
-The club who retrieved the chicken was predicted to the Varsity.
-Often the coxswain would be thrown into the air to catch the chicken.
-However, in the mid-2000s Njord decided to stop hosting this event after numerous broken bones and general damage to Njord's boathouse.
+In the 1970s, club members of Laga, Aegir, Skadi and Njord began to brawl earlier in the rowing season for the expected victory in the Varsity.
+They would compete for a (frozen) chicken that hung from the ceiling in Njord's boathouse.
+This tradition, called 'kipvechten' (chicken fighting) was supposed to predict the Varsity winner.
+In the mid-2000s Njord decided to stop hosting this event due to many injuries and damages to their boathouse.

-The Varsity moved north along the Amsterdam-Rhine Canal for a final time in 1971.
+The Varsity moved to their current location on the Amsterdam-Rhine Canal in 1971.
 Since then the race has stayed in Houten except for a one-year return to the Bosbaan.

 During the 134st Varsity in 2017 the organisation introduced a second main event: the women's coxless four.
 This first race was won by Nereus.